QBDI/QBDI/docs/source/api_description.rst

   If the callback is before the instruction (``PREINST``), only read accesses will be available.
 - ``getBBMemoryAccess`` must be used in a ``VMEvent`` callback with ``SEQUENCE_EXIT`` to get all the memory accesses for the last sequence.

 Both return a list of ``MemoryAccess``.
-Generally speaking, a ``MemoryAccess`` will have the address of the instruction responsible of the access, the access address and size, the type of access and the value read or written.
+Generally speaking, a ``MemoryAccess`` will have the address of the instruction responsible for the access, the access address and size, the type of access and the value read or written.
 However, some instructions can do complex accesses and some information can be missing or incomplete.
 The ``flags`` of ``MemoryAccess`` can be used to detect these cases: